 The Government set out its definition of British values in the 2011 Prevent Strategy.
 In June 2014, David Cameron emphasised the important role that British Values play in education.
 This however is not an entirely new initiative for us and these values have been threaded amongst our ethos and curriculum for many years.
 At Cranleigh Primary these values are reinforced regularly and in the following ways:

-We have an active School Council which meets every half term with Mrs Morris to discuss issues affecting our school.
+We have an active School Council which meets every half term to discuss issues affecting our school.
 The children who would like to represent the school prepare a campaign speech and are involved in an ‘election’.
 The council has its own budget and is genuinely able to effect change within the school.
 Every child on the school council is voted in by their class and the councillors take forward the views of their class to the meeting.
 Below is a photograph of two of the school council presenting their plans for a new climbing frame at Upper School.
 The councillors were in charge of researching, planning and budgeting the ideas prior to the presentation.

 Other school council initiatives have been: